oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 The refined entry captures a multi-layered emotional narrative, suitable for Tides’ introspective focus.

-### Recursive Follow-Up System

-Recursive Echo System
+### Recursive Echo System

-The Recursive Echo System ensures narrative continuity across multiple entries by leveraging context from prior responses.
+The Recursive Echo System ensures narrative continuity across multiple entries by maintaining a contextual thread that links responses over time.
+This system operates like a tapestry, weaving prior entries into the fabric of new ones to create a cohesive storyline.
-Logic

 Purpose: To create a cohesive storyline or thematic consistency across a field’s entries.

 Process: